carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ## The `ncbi-genome-download` package: Getting Genomic Data from the NCBI

 The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
-This [package]((https://github.com/kblin) is highly useful because we can specify our queries as much as we like.
+This [package](https://github.com/kblin) is highly useful because we can specify our queries as much as we like.
 It will simplify us the process of getting the data directly in our work directory.
+Lets first activate the ncbi-genome-download conda environment.

 ~~~
-$ conda activate Prokka_Global
+$ conda activate  /opt/anaconda3/envs/ncbi-genome-download
 ~~~
 {: .language-bash}

 ~~~
-(Prokka_Global) $
+(ncbi-genome-download) $
 ~~~
 {: .output}